Laugharne/Token-Metadata-with-Token-Extensions-on-Solana/README.md

 - [00:00:58](https://www.youtube.com/watch?v=l7EyQUlNAdw?t=58) ➜ and get to some coding so the first
 - [00:01:00](https://www.youtube.com/watch?v=l7EyQUlNAdw?t=60) ➜ thing we're going to need to do is we're
 - [00:01:01](https://www.youtube.com/watch?v=l7EyQUlNAdw?t=61) ➜ going to need to load in a key pair that
-- [00:01:03](https://www.youtube.com/watch?v=l7EyQUlNAdw?t=63) ➜ has some devet soul create a connection
+- [00:01:03](https://www.youtube.com/watch?v=l7EyQUlNAdw?t=63) ➜ has some devnet sol create a connection
 - [00:01:04](https://www.youtube.com/watch?v=l7EyQUlNAdw?t=64) ➜ to the cluster itself create our mint
 - [00:01:06](https://www.youtube.com/watch?v=l7EyQUlNAdw?t=66) ➜ and then we can actually fill in all the
 - [00:01:08](https://www.youtube.com/watch?v=l7EyQUlNAdw?t=68) ➜ metadata we want so the first thing we
 - [00:01:09](https://www.youtube.com/watch?v=l7EyQUlNAdw?t=69) ➜ going to do is go ahead and create that
 - [00:01:14](https://www.youtube.com/watch?v=l7EyQUlNAdw?t=74) ➜ connection and like I said for this
 - [00:01:17](https://www.youtube.com/watch?v=l7EyQUlNAdw?t=77) ➜ connection we're going to connect to
-- [00:01:18](https://www.youtube.com/watch?v=l7EyQUlNAdw?t=78) ➜ devet so we can go ahead and load in the
+- [00:01:18](https://www.youtube.com/watch?v=l7EyQUlNAdw?t=78) ➜ devnet so we can go ahead and load in the
-- [00:01:20](https://www.youtube.com/watch?v=l7EyQUlNAdw?t=80) ➜ cluster URL for devet and then I'm going
+- [00:01:20](https://www.youtube.com/watch?v=l7EyQUlNAdw?t=80) ➜ cluster URL for devnet and then I'm going
 - [00:01:23](https://www.youtube.com/watch?v=l7EyQUlNAdw?t=83) ➜ to load in a payer key pairer that's
 - [00:01:24](https://www.youtube.com/watch?v=l7EyQUlNAdw?t=84) ➜ going to actually pay for all the
 - [00:01:26](https://www.youtube.com/watch?v=l7EyQUlNAdw?t=86) ➜ transactions and the cost of storage on
-- [00:01:28](https://www.youtube.com/watch?v=l7EyQUlNAdw?t=88) ➜ the Salona Network and I'm actually
+- [00:01:28](https://www.youtube.com/watch?v=l7EyQUlNAdw?t=88) ➜ the Solana Network and I'm actually
 - [00:01:30](https://www.youtube.com/watch?v=l7EyQUlNAdw?t=90) ➜ going to use the helper library for this
 - [00:01:32](https://www.youtube.com/watch?v=l7EyQUlNAdw?t=92) ➜ and I'm going to load in the key pair
 - [00:01:35](https://www.youtube.com/watch?v=l7EyQUlNAdw?t=95) ➜ from the file system get key pair from